 For most of you, you will find flow easier with a tribe of approximately equal paddlers who can blend their egos harmoniously.
 Others with higher skills will love (and find flow) teaching family, friends, and colleagues.
 Universally, it is optimal when a group of very capable paddlers are applying their skills and teamwork in a challenging, and perhaps risky, environment.
 This is a full Group Flow dynamic: the adventure, the new environment, the growing friendships.

 ULTIMATE NEW YORK CITY PADDLE FLOW

 For advanced SUP enthusiasts, there is the annual awesome SEA PADDLE around Manhattan.

 The Bottom Line

-We all can use a lot more FLOW in our lives and learning how to Kayak or SUP well can provide the ONFLOW button more often than not.
-When combined with the meditative potency of being on the water, plus the cardiovascular strength and benefits of self propulsion, you have a potent prescription for much better health, happiness, and joy.
+We can use a lot more FLOW in our lives and learning how to kayak or SUP well can turn on our FLOW more often than not.
+When combined with the meditative potency of being on the water, plus the cardiovascular strength and benefits of self propulsion, you have a potent combination for health, happiness, and joy.

 For those of you who have taken our Kayak or SUP Basics 1-2-3-4 Lessons, please consider any and all of our advanced paddling lessons and keep your FLOW turned ON for whenever and wherever you paddle.